jmaupetit/let-s-open-science-and-research-data/slides.md

 ### Open Science in 2015

-* Open Science now is where Open Source was 10 years ago
+* Open Source ~10 years ago
-* Sharing data is not enough
+* "Sharing data is not enough"
-* We need to develop new tools to make research data valuable
+* Develop new tools to make research data valuable
 * Spread the word

 ----